FileFighter/ClientSetup/README.md

 or you can download the necessary scripts as a zipfile [here](https://github.com/FileFighter/ClientSetup/releases/).
 You can ignore the docker-compose.zip and download the first zip.
 It should be named like _FileFighter-v1.\*_
-Unpack the zip file, navigate into the folder and you should see this README.md, and a _Install.sh_ script.
+Unpack the zip file, navigate into the folder, and you should see this README.md, and a _Install.sh_ script.

 ```shell script
 dev@filefighter:~/Downloads/FileFighter-1.6 $ ls